Mitgliederverwaltung am Laptop

 secs

 It is difficult to say this in general, because every club is a bit different.
-It depends on how many members you want to manage with it and whether you want to intelligently link data with other features (such as scheduling).
+It depends on how many members you want to manage with it and whether you want to intelligently link data with other functions (such as scheduling).
 Costs also play a role, of course.

 But there is a good rule of thumb: Without overwhelming you as a board member and pushing yourself into a complicated solution, the administration should feel fast and the data quality should be kept feeling high.
 Translated, this means: If you feel overwhelmed with administration or notice that you simply cannot keep the data up to date, then you should look for an alternative.

 Club software can also be free of charge for small clubs and is often relatively cheap.
-Passive members can be created in Vereinsplaner in unlimited amounts — i.e. the pure club CRM is absolutely free of charge and without restrictions.
-For members who also want to receive information or have their own account/app, Vereinsplaner for clubs with up to 50 members costs €119 per year (see prices) with full functionality.
+Passive members can be created in the Vereinsplaner in unlimited amounts — i.e. the pure club CRM is absolutely free of charge and without restrictions.
+For members who should also receive information or have an account/app themselves, the Vereinsplaner for clubs costs up to 119€ per year for 50 members (about the prices) with total range of functions.
 You save the equivalent of many hours of effort over the year, so the initial costs come in quickly.

 Data security, time savings and cost effectiveness